Top Freelancer Alternatives 2023 | 10 Sites Like Freelancer.com

 Naming a crowdsourcing marketplace “Freelancer” was probably one of the most ingenious marketing moves in history.
 Thousands of people across the globe type in Google “hire freelancer online,” and the first search result they get is Freelancer.com.
-The first place a person registers at when starting a freelance career is Freelancer.com.
-The very name of the website sounds like the only viable option for hiring independent contractors.
+The first place a person registers when starting a freelance career is Freelancer.com.
+The very name of the website sounds like the only viable option for hiring independent contractors, and many people stop their search of alternatives right after reading reviews of freelancer.com.

 Why bother looking for sites like Freelancer?

-Along with strong sides, Freelancer.com has some considerable cons.
+Along with the strong sides covered in each decent Freelancer review, the web has some considerable cons.
 To us, they look like this:

 - Hiring on Freelancer.com can be time-consuming due to a large number of contractors applying to every order

-- The website’s security measures are not enough to protect customers from scammers: you can run into one every now and then
+- The Freelancer website has its security measures that are not enough to protect customers from scammers: you can run into one every now and then

 - There is no quality control, so despite what a contractor writes in their profile, you cannot be sure of their skills unless you try them out